-Results: Totally 40 studies with a sample size of 111,582 was included in meta-analysis.
-The overall prevalence rate of vitamin D deficiency was estimated as 63% (95% CI: 58.9-66.6) for all population.
-It was observed in this meta-analyses study that vitamin D deficiency was reported as 86.6% (95% CI: 70.2-94.6) for infants, 76% (95% CI: 65.2-84.3) for pregnant women and as 39.8% (95% CI: 38-41.6) for children, and 63.5% (95% CI: 58.8-67.9) for adults.
-The prevalence rate of vitamin D deficiency for women and man was identified as 64.7% (95% CI: 57.5-71.2) and 39.5% (95% CI: 31.0-48.7), respectively.
+Results: A total of 40 studies with a sample size of 111.582 were included in the meta-analysis.
+The prevalence of vitamin D deficiency was estimated at 63% (95% confidence interval [CI]: 58.9-66.6) for the overall population.
+It was observed that vitamin D deficiency has been reported as 86.6% (95% CI: 70.2-94.6) for infants, 76% (95% CI: 65.2-84.3) for pregnant women, 39.8% (95% CI: 38-41.6) for children, and 63.5% (95% CI: 58.8-67.9) for adults.
+The prevalence of vitamin D deficiency among women and men was identified as 64.7% (95% CI: 57.5-71.2) and 39.5% (95% CI: 31.0-48.7), respectively.

 Conclusion: The results obtained in this meta-analysis revealed a high rate of vitamin D deficiency in Turkey, which varies from 58.9% to 66.6% with 95% CI.
 In particular, neonates, pregnant women, and adult women have a higher risk of vitamin deficiency.
 The results of this meta-analysis demonstrate that the vitamin D level of the Turkish public should periodically be measured and supplemented as necessary.